val-pin/adam-p-markdown/Compatibility.md

 ## Other places where *Markdown Here* works

-Besides Thunderbird, Gmail, Hotmail, and Yahoo, *Markdown Here* has been found to work in...
+Besides Thunderbird, Gmail, Hotmail, and Yahoo.

+Please add any that you find, or more info/caveats about the existing ones.

 ### Google Groups